Getting attention to your music can be fun once you have a solid Music Marketing Plan

 5. Post on Message Boards/Forums.

-This will take some research and a little time to build rapport in the communities but these are the places where you will find the true fans of music.
+This will take some research and a little time to build rapport with the communities but these are the places where you will find the true fans of music.
 Forums are not about blatant promotion though so you will want to take the time to find out and follow the rules of the relevant forum.

 6. Change your avatar to your album cover on various social media sites.